Kampot, Cambodia

 What is a typical expat home or apartment like in Kampot?

 "A typical expat home or apartment in Kampot, is often a blend of traditional Khmer architecture and modern Western conveniences.
 These homes are usually spacious, with open floor plans and high ceilings to help with the tropical heat.
 They often have large windows and balconies to allow for natural light and air circulation.
 The living areas are usually furnished with comfortable sofas and chairs, a dining table, and a television.
 The kitchen is typically equipped with modern appliances, including a refrigerator, stove, and sometimes a dishwasher.
 Bedrooms are usually air-conditioned and come with a bed, wardrobe, and sometimes an en-suite bathroom.
 Many expat homes also have a garden or a yard, providing a space for outdoor activities.
 Some even have a swimming pool.
-The homes are often located in safe, quiet neighborhoods, close to local markets, restaurants, and other amenities," wrote one member in Kampot.
+The homes are often located in safe, quiet neighborhoods, close to local markets, restaurants, and other amenities," remarked one expat living in Kampot, Cambodia.

 What is the average cost of housing in Kampot?